 The second annual Top Women in Restaurant Technology awards honor women from both restaurants and technology suppliers who have been making their mark in this male-dominated industry.
 These impressive professionals are recognized for outstanding achievement in helping to reimagine restaurant processes and operations while demonstrating excellence in leadership, inventiveness and skill.
 The emerging cracks in the glass ceiling are in large part due to the efforts and achievements of women like this.
-It is with great pride, that Hospitality Technology introduces the 2018 Top Women in Restaurant Technology...
+It is with great pride, that Hospitality Technology, with sponsorship by SALIDO, introduces the 2018 Top Women in Restaurant Technology...

 Tapping into Technology’s Potential

 Caroline Wise fell in love with hospitality technology and its potential when she spearheaded the installation of Tripleseat software at the inn where she was working at the time.
 In particular, she became passionate for the way technology can change the way a business works, make employees’ lives easier and more productive, and help ensure the customer has a good experience.
 Soon after, Wise was offered a job with Tripleseat.
 Her field experience in the private dining industry was a great asset to help her to understand not only the software, but also the customer.